cleon30/cerberus/README.md

 ## **Introduction**

-Cerberus is an on-chain solution to improve web3 IRL experience
+Cerberus is an on-chain solution to improve web3 IRL experience.

 ## **Value Proposition**